PlayerUnknown’s Battlegrounds can be one of the most frustrating games.

 Using grenades as enemy-detectors is a cheeky tactic, I’ll admit, but nothing too out there for PUBG.
-Also, if you don’t know this already, right clicking before you throw a grenade will do an underhand throw.
+Also, if you don’t know this already, right clicking (left trigger) before you throw a grenade will do an underhand throw.

 Learn the common landmarks and their names

 If you’re going to be playing this game for long, you should familiarise yourself with the common names for all the hottest spots on the map, as well as their loot properties.
-Many of the places with good loot don’t have names on top of them, but they’re most certainly known by one name or another to the community.
+Some of the places with good loot don’t have names on top of them, but they’re most certainly known by one name or another to the community.

 The next time someone says “we’re dropping ruins”, you should know they’re talking about the area north-west of Rozhok, not the ruins on top of Stalber.
-The same goes for other landmarks such as the school, crater, bunkers and so on.
-None of these are spelled out on the map.